davidbrownell/LegacyInformation/README.md

 In this step, we will decompress the downloaded content, look for errors, and view what will happen on a normal run.
 However, the backup content will not be restored on your machine yet.

-A) Open a terminal by typing "Windows Key + R", typing "terminal", and clicking "OK".
+A) Open a terminal by typing "Windows Key + R", typing `terminal --profile "Command Prompt"`, and clicking "OK".

 B) Add 7-Zip to the path by typing `set PATH=%PATH%;%ProgramFiles%\7-Zip`.
 Note that you will see errors when running FileBackup if you forget to do this.